 Instructions

 - Bring a pot of water to a boil and salt generously.
 Add green beans and cook for 3-4 minutes.
 Drain and add the beans to a bowl of ice water to stop the cooking.
-Cool, drain well, and set aside.
+Cool, drain well, and set aside.12 ounces fresh green beans

 - In a skillet set over medium heat, melt 2 tablespoons butter and add the mushrooms.
 Cook, stirring occasionally, until tender and caramelized.
-Stir in the fresh thyme leaves.
+Stir in the fresh thyme leaves.8 ounces fresh sliced mushrooms, 2 teaspoons fresh thyme leaves

 - Reduce the heat to medium-low.
 Add the remaining 2 tablespoons butter to the skillet.
 When melted, add the flour and whisk to incorporate.
-Cook for 1-2 minutes.
+Cook for 1-2 minutes.2 tablespoons all-purpose flour

 - Slowly pour in the chicken broth, then the milk, whisking to incorporate.
 Simmer to thicken the sauce.
-Season to taste with salt and pepper.
+Season to taste with salt and pepper.1 cup low-sodium chicken broth, ½ cup whole milk, ⅛ teaspoon Kosher salt, ⅛ teaspoon black pepper

 - Transfer the green beans to baking dish.
 Pour the sauce over the beans.
 The casserole can either be baked immediately or refrigerated to bake at a later time.

-- Top the casserole with the French fried onions.
-Bake at 375 degrees for 20 minutes until bubbly and brown around the edges.
+- To bake immediately, top the casserole with the French fried onions.
+Bake at 375℉ for 20 minutes until bubbly and brown around the edges.
 If the onions start to get too brown, cover the dish with foil to finish baking.
-Refrigerate leftovers.
+Refrigerate leftovers.½ cup crispy French fried onions

-- Cover the casserole with plastic wrap and refrigerate.
-When ready to bake, let the casserole come to room temperature and preheat the oven to 375 degrees.
+- To bake later, cover the casserole with plastic wrap and refrigerate.
+When ready to bake, let the casserole come to room temperature and preheat the oven to 375℉.
 Top with the French fried onions and bake for 20 minutes until brown and bubbly.
 Refrigerate leftovers.

 Notes